frederic-perez/AmE-dictionary/data/idioms.md

 __travel light__ To bring very few things with you when you go on a trip.
 __tread water__ :three::dart: This term refers to doing the minimum amount of work to not get fired.
 To be active but without making progress or falling farther behind. _Sales are about the same as last year, and the company is pretty much treading water._ Etymology: Based on the literal meaning of tread water (to stay in one place in water by moving your legs quickly).
 Expend effort that maintains one’s status but does not make much progress toward a goal, as in _He was just treading water from paycheck to paycheck._ This idiom alludes to the term’s literal meaning, that is, “keep one’s head above water by remaining upright and pumping the legs.”
 __true enough__ _It was true enough._
+__true story__
+__true to form__ Exactly as expected; following the usual pattern. _Susie’s attendance has always been pretty erratic and, true to form, she didn’t come to today’s meeting._
 __try out__ :two::hammer:
 __turf war__
 __turn around__ To change something unsuccessful into something successful.